^

 • Industrial pollutants.

-Symptoms of spasms of the larynx of an allergic nature:
+Symptoms of laryngeal spasms of allergic origin:

 • Difficulty breathing due to narrowing of the glottis.